 You should check out this demonstration by Russian painter Bato Dugarzhapov, who demonstrates his instinctive painting ability in a very quick session:

 Here is a real quick sketch I did using oils based on a sunny day at New Farm Park in Queensland, Australia.
-All up this probably took me about 15 minutes (it is only a small canvas).
-Sketches like these really help me get a better judgement for values.
+All up, this probably took me about 15 minutes (it is only a small canvas).
+Sketches like these really help me get a better judgment for values.

-If you focus on painting these shapes, lines and colors then you should (with proper execution) have a painting which looks like your landscape.
+If you focus on painting these shapes, lines, and colors then you should (with proper execution) have a painting that looks like your landscape.

-If instead you start trying to paint clouds, trees, water and grass, then you may end up painting from your imagination rather than what is actually there.
+If, instead, you start trying to paint clouds, trees, water, and grass, then you may end up painting from your imagination rather than what is actually there.
 As a result, your trees may end up slightly more green than they actually are.
-Or the sky more blue.
+Or the sky bluer.

 This will help you judge how light or dark the landscape is.
 You may be surprised how difficult this is.

-Value is widely considered one of the most important variables to a painting.
+Value is widely considered one of the most important variables in a painting.